nothingislost/obsidian-dynamic-highlights/README.md

 If there is no active selection, all occurences of the word underneath the current cursor position will be highlighted
 - Word matching is case insensitive
-- The word currently under the cursor will be marked with `.cm-current-string`
+- The word currently under the cursor will be marked with `.cm-current-word`
-- Occurences of the current word found elsewhere in the document will be marked with `cm-matched-string`
+- Occurences of the current word found elsewhere in the document will be marked with `cm-matched-word`
 - All occurences will recieve the `data-contents` data attribute which will hold the current word value

 If there is an active selection, all occurences of the text inside the selection will be highlighted.